siomarapantarotto/software-development-risk-management/README.md

 - Risk analysis
    - Probability:
-      - **Very low**:   Unlikely.
+      - **VERY LOW**:   Unlikely.
 The event may even occur in exceptional situations, but the circumstances do not indicate this possibility.
-      - **Low**:        Rare.
+      - **LOW**:        Rare.
 The event may occur unexpectedly or casually, as the circumstances indicate little of this possibility.
-      - **Medium**:     Possible.
+      - **MEDIUM**:     Possible.
 Event could occur in some way because circumstances moderately indicate this possibility.
-      - **High**:       Probable.
+      - **HIGH**:       Probable.
 The event can occur in an even expected way because circumstances strongly indicate this possibility.
-      - **Very High**:  Almost certain.
+      - **VERY HIGH**:  Almost certain.
 The event will certainly occur because the circumstances clearly indicate this possibility.

   - Impact:
       - **Very low**: minimally compromises the achievement of the objective; for practical purposes, does not alter the achievement of the objective/result.